kna27/kna27/README.md

 ## Hello!
 I'm Krish

-### I am a student interested in programming and aerospace engineering.
+### I am a student interested in programming and cybersecurity.

 ### Contact